BhargavPabbaraju/chat-with-audio/objectives.md

 - Basic Chat Interface - Done
 - Integrate Falcon and summarize and q/a test - Done
 - Loading circles/text - Done
+- Breakdown audio into chunks - Done
+- Youtube video loader and run above steps
+- Test multiple language youtube videos
 - Google Text to Speech APi for text to speech
 - Download Text to Speech file
-- Youtube video loader and run above steps
-- Test multiple language youtube videos

-- Breakdown audio into chunks
 - Whisper to transcribe and translate audio
 - Language Testing on 4 languages : Hindi , Telugu , English and Japanese
 - gpt-turbo-3.5 to summarize and ask questions on the transcribed text